 - 7) The PUD must rely on limited, bilateral, short-term structured market options for the first three years of the study period.
 This allows time for the PUD to procure or develop its own long-term physical resources and demand-side programs. - 8) The PUD will have to procure additional renewable energy credits (RECs) beyond the amount created from the incremental resource buildout in all scenarios through 2030.
 These RECs will be used to comply with Washington State's Energy Independence Act renewable portfolio standard (RPS).
-The additional REC purchases are not expected to be necessary in 2030 and beyond as the PUD due to expectations the PUD will meet RPS compliance through the 100% carbon-free compliance pathway provided by the Clean Energy Transformation Act. - 9) For the portfolio buildout that examined BPA's Load Following product, only conservation and a limited number of smart-rates programs were found to be cost-effective.
+Additional REC purchases are not expected to be necessary in 2030 and beyond as the PUD expects to meet RPS compliance through the 100% carbon-free compliance pathway provided by the Clean Energy Transformation Act. - 9) For the portfolio buildout that examined BPA's Load Following product, only conservation and a limited number of smart-rates programs were found to be cost-effective.